Indian election resumes as heatwave hits voters

 Karnataka state in the south and parts of Uttar Pradesh, India's most populous state and heartland of the Hindu faith, are also scheduled to vote while facing heatwave conditions.

-Earlier this week, India's election commission said it had formed a task force to review the impact of heatwaves and humidity before each round of voting.
+India's election commission said this week it had formed a task force to review the impact of heatwaves and humidity before each round of voting.

-The Hindu newspaper suggested the decision could have been taken out of concerns that the intense heat "might have resulted in a dip in voter turnout".

-In a Monday statement, the commission said it had "no major concern" about the impact of hot temperatures on Friday's vote.
+The commission said in a statement on Monday it had "no major concern" about the impact of hot temperatures on Friday's vote.

 But it added that it had been closely monitoring weather reports and would ensure "the comfort and well-being of voters along with polling personnel".